 - Nuclear medicine — Two GE CT-PET scanners; additional equipment at Green Spring Station and White Marsh facilities.

 We are now part of the Musculoskeletal (MSK) Imaging Fellowship Match Program.

 The Society of Skeletal Radiology (SSR) will serve as the sponsoring organization with the National Resident Matching Program (NRMP), managing the match process.

-Applications for fellowship 2021 will be accepted starting October 1, 2019 and the interview process will not be conducted until late November.
+Applications for fellowship 2022 will be accepted starting August 1, 2020 and the interview process will begin November 1, 2020.

 Candidates must be board certified or board qualified in diagnostic radiology and must be eligible to obtain a state of Maryland medical license.